-Note: The below solution applies only to Microsoft Windows 95 and Windows 98 users.
+The following solution applies only to Microsoft Windows 95 and Windows 98 users.

 From the MS-DOS prompt, which you can get to by either booting from a diskette or selecting Start, Shutdown, and selecting restart the computer in MS-DOS mode, type the following command.

 The above command recreate the master boot record (effectively removing the current master boot record).

 Once recreated, reboot the computer and your issue should be resolved; if not, continue to the reinstalling CD-ROM drivers section.

 Reinstalling CD-ROM drivers

 Once in Device Manager click the + next to the CD-ROM drive (if not already a - ).
 From this menu, highlight the CD-ROM listed and click remove.
 Once the CD-ROM has been removed, reboot the computer.
 As the computer is rebooting, your CD-ROM should be redetected and reinstalled automatically.